vidarlab/xformer-paired-viz/README.md

 # xformer-paired-viz
-Official repository for the upcoming WACV 2022 paper "Visualizing Paired Image Similarity in Transformer Networks".
+Official repository for the WACV 2022 paper [Visualizing Paired Image Similarity in Transformer Networks](https://openaccess.thecvf.com/content/WACV2022/papers/Black_Visualizing_Paired_Image_Similarity_in_Transformer_Networks_WACV_2022_paper.pdf).
 Here, you'll find the code to generate paired image visualizations using our provided ViT transformer models that were trained for the task of image retrieval.

 # Instructions